PhDArts Workshop and Colloquium

 Workshop

-This session will be collaborative in nature, converging, juxtaposing, and probing different artistic research methods from PhDArts candidates Franziska Bauer and Savva Dudin, as well as Assistant Professor Anja Groten, who all grapple with participation and facilitation in their work.
-By merging methods from game design, self-publishing and community organization, participants will engage in questioning and playing with notions of 'power' through various exercises and discussions.
+This session will be collaborative in nature, converging and juxtaposing different artistic research methods from PhDArts candidate Savva Dudin, as well as Assistant Professor Anja Groten, who grapple with participation and facilitation in their research.
+By engaging with methods of game design, self-publishing and community organization, participants will questioning and playing with different notions of 'power' through various collaborative exercises and discussions.

-How can the positions and dynamics of power in collaborative settings be made explicit, in a way that allows power to be understood not as an obstacle to overcome, but as a tangible matter that can be balanced, iterated, challenged and played with—becoming a form of experimentation?
+How can positions and dynamics of power in collaborative settings be made explicit, in a way that allows power to be understood not as an obstacle to overcome, but as a tangible matter that can be balanced, iterated, challenged and played with—to becoming a form of experimentation?

 In practice-based research, or research conducted in and through art and design, practical action (the making) and theoretical reflection (the thinking) are interdependent.
 One cannot exist without the other, just as action and thought are inseparably intertwined in artistic practice.
 This type of research does not follow a predetermined methodology; instead, it maintains an open character shaped by the desire to reflect on one’s art or design practice in collaboration with others.